 China’s rhetoric has also escalated with one senior official telling his colleagues to prepare for ‘war’.

 What’s happened to people who have set themselves on fire?

-We have confirmed that around 90 have died, although it could be far more.
-The well-being and whereabouts of the others are unknown.
+We have confirmed that 18 have survived, although their well-being and whereabouts are unknown.